coder/code-server/README.md

 	> You will be prompted to enter the password shown in the CLI `code-server` should now be running at https://localhost:8443.

 	> code-server uses a self-signed SSL certificate that may prompt your browser to ask you some additional questions before you proceed.
-Please [read here](doc/self-hosted/index.md) for more information.
+[Read here](doc/self-hosted/index.md) for more information.

 For detailed instructions and troubleshooting, see the [self-hosted quick start guide](doc/self-hosted/index.md).